A list of hills I think are worth dying on.

 - (And then everything else you normally do, like login, get coffee, etc)

-2) Continuity resets every morning
+2) No Continuity

-Due to the amount of travel I do, I have had to live this when visiting other offices/locations.
+Due to the amount of travel I do, I have had to sample this when visiting other offices/locations.
 I am simply less effective and efficient on those days… but I pay that ‘tax’ because some part of that trip is worth more.

 I am used to environments that value: